 When he was a junior in HS, Princeton went to a hip hop concert featuring Dillon Chase, Tedashii, and Trip Lee.
 For the first time he saw young dudes who looked like him but were unashamed of the gospel.
 It rocked his worldview.
 Going to church when he was younger, he would mainly see older people in suits and ties.
 He never truly saw life change in people.
 "When I was there, I remember listening to the lyrics and trying to turn up, but as I looked around, the folks around me seemed to know who they were turning up for, but I didn't."
 As the rappers would explain the message of the songs and ultimately the message of the gospel, Princeton stood and examined himself.

 "At the end of the day, I could feel the Spirit tugging at my heart; For me to really give my whole life to the LORD Jesus.
 That night, I did trust fully in Jesus as LORD over my life and not just my Savior.
 He opened my eyes to see His worth."

-After traveling as a hype man with two brothers that Princeton highly looks up to (Lecrae and Tedashii), he is working on releasing his first EP Album.
-Princeton Marcellis has graduated from the University of North Texas, married with to his bride and resides in Dallas, TX.
+Princeton is looking to take the momentum and lessons learned from traveling as a hype man with Lecrae and Tedashii, to establish himself as up and coming artist.
+After experiencing a large and positive response from his first Mixtape, Princeton is currently working on releasing his first album.
+Princeton Marcellis has graduated from the University of North Texas, is married to his bride and resides in Dallas, TX.